polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

 ## Future Directions and Related Material

 An alternative form of the protocol added by this RFC could be to return the entire genesis state.
 This hasn't been added in this RFC because it isn't clear whether this would actually be useful.
-I would be against adding such a mechanism just because we can.
+I would be against adding such a mechanism "just because we can".

 While the body of the request in the networking protocol in this RFC isn't easily extensible, it is easy to add other networking protocols (and in fact, adding parameters to requests like is the case for many of the existing networking protocols is an anti-pattern).